 Our health and fitness center offers:

 - state-of-the-art exercise equipment

 No matter what your level of fitness, we can help you get more out of life.
 So give us a call or come by today and start feeling better—and living better—now!

 Free Fitness Clinics!

-Fitness Clinics are 30-minute informative sessions on a wide range of health and fitness-related topics.
+Fitness Clinics are 30-minute informative sessions (except where otherwise noted) on a wide range of health and fitness-related topics.
 Space is limited – registration is required.
 Call DCFL at 919-545-2133 or stop by Member Services to register.
 These clinics are free and open to everyone - members and non-members - so bring a friend!